Zeeeepa/aigne-framework/examples/memory/README.md

   </picture>
 </p>

 This example demonstrates how to create a chatbot with memory capabilities using the [AIGNE Framework](https://github.com/AIGNE-io/aigne-framework) and [AIGNE CLI](https://github.com/AIGNE-io/aigne-framework/blob/main/packages/cli/README.md).
-The example utilizes the `FSMemory` plugin to provide persistence across chat sessions.
+The example utilizes the **AIGNE File System (AFS)** with memory modules to provide persistence across chat sessions.

+**AIGNE File System (AFS)** is a virtual file system abstraction that provides AI agents with unified access to various storage backends, including conversation history and user profiles.
+For comprehensive documentation, see [AFS Documentation](../../afs/README.md).

 ## Prerequisites